jeffcare3/agenda/README.md

 `options` is an optional argument that will be passed to [`job.repeatEvery`](#repeateveryinterval-options).
 In order to use this argument, `data` must also be specified.

+`cb` is an optional callback function which will be called when the job has been persisted in the database.

 Returns the `job`.

 ```js